 The War of 1812

-To recognize the War of 1812’s impact on Canadian history, Citizenship and Immigration Canada marked the bicentenary with activities, and the development of educational resources that were featured throughout the commemoration period.
+To recognize the War of 1812's impact on Canadian history and identity, Citizenship and Immigration Canada marked the bicentenary with activities, and the development of educational resources.

 Paul Yuzyk Award for Multiculturalism